WojciechStancel/WSRealEstate/README.md

 7. Start the Django development server: `python manage.py runserver`

 For a production deployment, you will need to configure Nginx and gunicorn to serve the application.

-## Usage

-- Visit the application at http://161.35.199.38/
-- Register an account or log in to access advanced features.

 ## Acknowledgments